slater-notes/web/README.md

 </p>
 <p align="center">Open-source, end-to-end encrypted notes app 📝 — <a href="https://slaternotes.com">https://slaternotes.com</a></p>

+> **NOTE:** Slater Notes is still a pre-release project (v0.x.x).
+Please use at your own risk.
+If you find this project useful, please consider leaving a star so others can find it.
+Thanks!

 > **Help is welcome!** See [CONTIBUTING](#Contributing) for more information.

 ## Features